To be able to use our single line handwriting fonts you will need suitable software.

 There are two ways to add your single line svg font to Inkscape which are the same for the Hershey Text and Hershey Advanced extensions:-

-Method 1 - Copy the SVG version the font (the file that ends with .svg) to the Inkscape svg_fonts folder.
+Method 1 - Copy the SVG version the font into the correct folder.

 Under the 'Render' tab use the drop down menu to set the Font face to 'Other (given below)' and in the 'Name/Path:' box enter name of the font (see example below).